 Start your visit to the history center with a leisurely stroll across a covered wooden bridge, built in 1857 by Galen Clark.
 Clark would become the first official guardian of the Yosemite Grant declared by President Abraham Lincoln in 1864.
 In this outdoor history center, you can freely wander around various historical structures that were moved here during the 1950s and ’60s.
-Buildings that are open for inspection include a blacksmith’s shop; cabins built by homesteaders, artists, and park rangers; the offices of the U.S. Cavalry; a former jail; the Wells Fargo stagecoach and telegraph office; and Degnan’s Bakery, which originally stood in Yosemite Valley.
+Buildings that are open for inspection include a blacksmith’s shop, cabins built by homesteaders, artists, and park rangers; the offices of the U.S. Cavalry, a former jail, the Wells Fargo stagecoach and telegraph office, the Chinese laundry building and Degnan’s Bakery, which originally stood in Yosemite Valley.

 Around Wawona, you’ll also find a small historical cemetery and the former studio of landscape painter Thomas Hill, now the park’s Wawona Information Center.
 Dating from 1879, the Victorian-style Wawona Hotel is a notable National Historic Landmark.
 In the nearby Mariposa Grove of Giant Sequoias, a small museum stands on the site of a small cabin built by Galen Clark.